kochezz/email-campaign-analysis-PY/README.md

 ## 🙏 Acknowledgments

 - Dataset provided for academic coursework
-- Built as part of [Course Name] Machine Learning module
+- Built as part of my Postgraduate Diploma in Data Science Machine Learning module
 - Thanks to instructors and peers for feedback
 - Inspired by best practices from scikit-learn documentation